How to Decorate St. Patrick's Day Cupcakes

 - Add the desired amount of green food coloring to a larger bowl and mix well.
 (We used 5 to 6 drops to achieve our green cake batter.)

 - Alternate layers in baking cups.
 One spoonful of green cake mix, then the white mix.
 Finish with another layer of green on top.
-Make sure cups are only halfway full to assure proper baking.
+Make sure cups are only half full to assure proper baking.

 Buttercream Icing Recipe